Manawatu Rugby Union

 The union is based in the city of Palmerston North though its catchment area includes players and clubs from nearby towns in the province, including Ashhurst, Feilding, Rongotea, Linton, Bulls, Pahiatua, Woodville and Dannevirke.
 It has over 5,000 players, making it the tenth largest union in New Zealand in terms of player numbers.
 In 2011, the union celebrated its 125th jubilee.

 Manawatu have traditionally played in a distinctive green and white tramline jersey, which is thought to have been established in 1909.
-In 1996, a jersey including red was worn, and colors worn have varied since the union was formed.
+In 1996, a jersey including red was worn, and colours worn have varied since the union was formed.

 The union's home ground is Central Energy Trust Arena.

 History

 The Manawatu rugby union was formed on 17 April 1886 at Palmerston North, with the founding clubs being: Palmerston, Feilding and Foxton.
 It was initially named the Manawatu County Union but was renamed in 1888.
 The sport had been introduced to the area by a few players from Wanganui, who had moved into the region.
 Following the unions establishment many other clubs were formed as the sport became more popular.